ShmulTomer/automata/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 This is the source code for the Automata Designer used for Georgia Tech's CS 4510 Automata and Complexity.
-It is hosted using GitHub Pages, and you can visit it at: https://drawautomata.xyz.
+It is hosted using GitHub Pages, and you can visit it at: drawautomata.xyz.

 ## About